sebthom/tm4e/docs/user-guide.md

 Themes are contributed by plugins and selected on the `TextMate > Themes` page.
 Built-in themes cover common Light and Dark appearances, while plugin-provided themes can add alternative color schemes.
+You can also use the `New...` button on that page to import additional TextMate theme files from disk and mark one as the default for Light or Dark mode.
 If you are interested in authoring themes or grammars yourself, see the Plugin Developer Guide for extension point and authoring details.